Estimating Graphlet Statistics via Lifting: Subgraph lifting

 By induction, we can see that every $k$-CIS has a non-zero probability of being visited, assuming that $\pi_1$ is supported on every vertex.
-The Waddling method was motivated by the fact that a simple random walk would not visit all subgraphs in $\cV_k$, yet Waddling only partially solved this issue, because not every wadding protocol can sample every $k$-graphlet.
-Typically, $\pi_1$ is assumed to be the stationary distribution of a simple random walk, but it could be another distribution such as uniform sampling over the vertices or edges.
-One motivation for lifting is that if we sample the vertices from a simple random walk, then lifting `inherits' its mixing time, much like Waddling.
-Hence, lifting is a simple algorithm that can sample any CIS with good mixing rates and no rejections.
-It remains to be demonstrated that we can calculate the probability of sampling the $k$-CIS $\pi(S)$ using only local information.
+We consider two options for the starting vertex, $\pi_1$: uniform distribution over vertices, and the stationary distribution for a simple random walk on $G$.
+Lifting and waddling both can `inherit' the mixing time of a simple random walk by initializing with the stationary distribution.
+In addition, lifting can be parallelized by having each thread start at a random vertex uniformly, while waddling requires us to start from the stationary distribution.
+In the next section, we show how to calculate the probability of sampling the $k$-CIS, $\pi(S)$, using only its local information.